This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 This little church called Analipsi stays a mystery to me.
 I haven’t managed to find any information about its history or who is taking care of it.
 But I love it even more for that and enjoy sitting under the big trees in front enjoying the peace and quiet.

 After a while, you’ll see another path dropping down to the left.
-It’ll take you to Kalopoula, the only refreshment at the Kaisariani forest.
+It’ll take you to Kalopoula, the only refreshment point in the forest.
 It consists of a tiny wooden hut and a large outside seating area.
 Except for coffee and other drinks, they offer simple but tasty meal like bean soup, grilled cheese or different kinds of puff pastry pies.

 From the Anthousa Tower, you’ll have two options.
 Either follow the trail number 10 right to the OTE Ridge or take a detour to see the smaller Asteriou Monastery.
 So far, the monastery has been closed every time I passed by and making the detour means walking on an asphalt road for a couple of kilometers.

-From the OTE station, a path no. 10 follows the ridge of Mount Hymettus towards its northern end in Agia Paraskevi.
-It will lead you all the way to the foot of the Korakovouni from where multiple narrow paths lead to the top.
-This little peak is lower than the main summit Evzonas (1026 meters) but also much prettier.
-Except for a stone column marking the top, there are no ugly structures and usually no people as well.
+From the OTE station, path no. 10 follows the ridge of Mount Hymettus towards its northern end in Agia Paraskevi.
+It will lead you all the way to the foot of the Korakovouni summit, from where multiple narrow paths lead to the top.
+This little peak is lower than the main summit called Evzonas (1026 meters) but also much prettier.
+Except for a stone column marking the top, there are no ugly structures and usually no people either.

-The views from the top are stunning and on a clear day, you can see as far as the Saronic islands in the south, Parnitha and Penteli mountains to the north and the island of Evia to the east.
-Thanks to its exposed location the top of Korakovouni is very windy most of the time, too, so bring a jacket if you want to be able to enjoy the views for at least couple of minutes!
+The views from the top are stunning and on a clear day, you can see as far as the Saronic islands in the south, Parnitha and Penteli mountains to the north, and the island of Evia to the east.
+Thanks to its exposed location the top of Korakovouni can get very windy so bring a jacket if you want to be able to take a break here and enjoy the views!

 BEST HIKES AROUND ATHENS